I learned this tip from market traders

 Have you ever been to one of those market stalls where the trader creates a buzz and draws a crowd?

-They were experts in something else, too: Momentum.
+They were experts in something else, too: creating and maintaining momentum.

-This is how they drew that crowd in the first place and kept them there until the end.
+This is how they drew a crowd in the first place and kept them there until the end.

 How a market trader pitches